-- Data showed that patients rated the practice higher than others for several aspects of care. - Patients said they were treated with compassion, dignity and respect and they were involved in decisions about their care and treatment. - Information for patients about the services available was easy to understand and accessible. - We also saw that staff treated patients with kindness and respect, and maintained confidentiality.
+- Data showed that patients rated the practice average for aspects of care. - Patients said they were treated with compassion, dignity and respect and they were involved in decisions about their care and treatment. - Information for patients about the services available was easy to understand and accessible. - We also saw that staff treated patients with kindness and respect, and maintained confidentiality. - The practice was proactive in identifying and supporting carers.